swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

 Using a different example, here’s a short how-to using [Ubuntu](https://www.swift.org/download/) to analyze transient usage.

-1. Install `heaptrack` by running this command:
+Step 1: Install `heaptrack` by running this command:
 ```
 sudo apt-get install heaptrack
 ```

-2. Run the binary twice using `heaptrack`.
+Step 2: Run the binary twice using `heaptrack`.
 The first run provides a baseline for `main`.

 ```
 heaptrack .build/x86_64-unknown-linux-gnu/release/test_1000_autoReadGetAndSet
 heaptrack output will be written to "/tmp/.nio_alloc_counter_tests_GRusAy/heaptrack.test_1000_autoReadGetAndSet.84341.gz"